eddieoz/obs-alerts/README.md

 The application will be available at `http://localhost:5002`.

 ### Deployment with Docker
+1. Update `Dockerfile` and add an `API_KEY`

-1. Build the Docker image:
+2. Build the Docker image:
    ```
    docker build -t flask-obs-app .
    ```

-2. Run the Docker container:
+3. Run the Docker container:
    ```
    docker run -p 5002:5002 flask-obs-app
    ```